The curved Mimetic Finite Difference method: allowing grids with curved faces: Properties of -consistent reconstruction operators

-To derive a necessary condition, it is clear that $\rank \mat P^\f_K = 3\abs{C}$ implies the condition $\abs{F} \geq 3 \abs{C}$.
-We now discuss the implications of the condition $\abs{F} \geq 3 \abs{C}$ on the geometry of curved grids in $\mf R$.
-Let us assume that each element $c$ has the same number $k$ of faces.
-Consider the set $Q$ of all pairs $(f,c)$ where $f$ is a face of $c$.
-Since every element has $k$ faces, $\abs{Q}=k \abs{C}$.
-But since each internal face is shared by exactly two elements and each boundary face is incident to exactly one element we have $\abs{Q} = 2 \abs{F_{int}} + \abs{F_b}$, where sets $F_{int}$ and $F_b$ partition $F$ into internal and boundary faces, respectively.
-By combining these equations and plugging into $\abs{F} \geq 3 \abs{C}$, we get the equivalent condition $(k-6)\abs{F_{int}} \geq (3-k) \abs{F_b}$, which holds independently of $\abs{F}$ for $k \geq 6$.
-In order to practically deal with the cases $k=4$ or $k=5$, but still considering curved grids in the class $\mf R$, we propose the following construction.
-We select a face $f$ of each element $c$ to form a sequence of pairs $Q=(\dots, (f,c), \dots)$.
-Then, if $k=4$, we partition each face appearing in a pair of the sequence $Q$ into three polygons, and we deform them to form three linearly independent face vectors.
-Similarly, if $k=5$, we partition each face appearing in a pair of the sequence $Q$ into two polygons, and we deform them to form two linearly independent face vectors.
-At the end of the procedure, in both cases we get a curved grid where each element satisfies the condition $k\geq6$.
-Note that a sequence $Q$ as above can be constructed efficiently in linear time and space using standard spanning tree constructions (e.g. see \cite{Pitassi2021InvertingTD} for a detailed description of such a construction).
-The price to pay is the additional number of DoFs which shifts from $\abs{F}$ to $\abs{F}+2 \abs{C}$ for $k=4$ and $\abs{F}+ \abs{C}$ for $k=5$.
+To derive a necessary condition, it is clear that $\rank \mathbb{P}^{\mathcal F}_{K} = 3\abs{C}$ implies $\abs{F} \geq 3 \abs{C}$.
+We now discuss the implications of the condition $\abs{F} \geq 3 \abs{C}$ on the geometry of curved grids in $\mathfrak R$.
+Let us assume that each element $c\in C$ has the same number $k$ of faces.
+Consider the set $Q$ of all pairs $(f,c)$ for each $c \in C$ and each $f \in F(c)$.
+Since every element has $k$ faces, we have $\abs{Q}=k \abs{C}$.
+Moreover, since every internal face is shared by exactly two elements and every boundary face is incident to exactly one element, we have $\abs{Q} = 2 \abs{F_{int}} + \abs{F_{b}}$, where sets $F_{int}$ and $F_{b}$ partition $F$ into internal and boundary faces, respectively.
+By combining these equations and plugging into $\abs{F} \geq 3 \abs{C}$, we get the equivalent condition $(k-6)\abs{F_{int}} \geq (3-k) \abs{F_{b}}$, which holds independently of $\abs{F}$ for $k \geq 6$.
+In order to practically deal with the cases $k=4$ or $k=5$ we propose the following construction.
+For each element $c \in C$ we select a face $f \in F(c)$ to form a sequence of pairs $Q'=(\dots , (f,c), \dots )$ such that each face $f$ does not appear in more than one pair in $Q'$.
+Then, if $k=4$, we partition each face appearing in a pair of the sequence $Q'$ into three polygons, and we deform them to form three linearly independent face vectors.
+Similarly, if $k=5$, we partition each face appearing in a pair of the sequence $Q'$ into two polygons, and we deform them to form two linearly independent face vectors.
+In both cases, in the end we get a curved grid whose elements satisfy the condition $k\geq 6$.
+Note that a sequence $Q'$ as above can be constructed efficiently in linear time and space using standard spanning tree constructions (e.g. see \cite{Pitassi2021InvertingTD} for a detailed description of such a construction).
+The price to pay is the additional number of face DoFs which shifts from $\abs{F}$ to $\abs{F}+2 \abs{C}$ for $k=4$ and $\abs{F}+ \abs{C}$ for $k=5$.